 5. Romance in the Italian Lakes

-There are 5 major lakes in the Italian lake district – Lakes Maggiore, Lugano, Como, Iseo and Garda, each with its unique character.
-We particularly fell in love with Lake Como, a glacier-lake with a maximum depth of 425 metres (1,395 feet), making it one of the deepest lakes in Europe.
-It's also one of our favourite romantic places in Italy.
-For Star Wars fans, you'll recognise it in Attack of the Clones when Luke and Padmé were wooing each other…all of that was filmed right here!
+There are 5 major lakes in the Italian lake district – Lakes Maggiore, Lugano, Como, Iseo, and Garda, each with its unique character.
+We particularly fell in love with Lake Como, a glacier-lake with a maximum depth of 1,395 feet (425 meters), making it one of the deepest lakes in Europe.
+It's also one of our favorite romantic places in Italy.
+For Star Wars fans, you'll recognize it in Attack of the Clones when Annakin and Padmé were wooing each other…all of that was filmed right here!

 Lakes Como and Garda in particular have been popular retreats for celebrities and aristocrats since the Roman times.
 They have many ancient villas and palaces where you can not only have your ceremony, but also stay in for a luxurious honeymoon.